thorinaboenke/tiny-quiz/README.md

 ## Run this project locally

-Clone the repository
+Clone the repository:
 ```bash
 git clone https://github.com/thorinaboenke/tiny-quiz
 ```
-in the created directory, to install the dependencies
+in the created directory, to install the dependencies:
 ```bash
 yarn
 ```
-In the created directory, to run the app in development mode
+In the created directory, to run the app in development mode:

 ```bash
 yarn start
 ```
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Launch the Jest Test Runner in the interactive watch mode:

 ```bash
 yarn test
 ```

-Launches the Jest Test Runner in the interactive watch mode.
+Launche the Cypress Test Runner:

 ```bash
 yarn run cypress open
 ```
-Launches the Cypress Test Runner